-Public: One member of the public.
+Public: Approximately 21 members of the public.

-DECLARATION OF OPENING / ACKNOWLEDGEMENT OF COUNTRY
+1 DECLARATION OF OPENING / ACKNOWLEDGEMENT OF COUNTRY

-The Presiding Member, Emma Cole, declared the meeting open at 6.01pm and read the following Acknowledgement of Country statement:
+The Presiding Member, Emma Cole, declared the meeting open at 6.00pm and read the following Acknowledgement of Country statement:

 "The City of Vincent would like to acknowledge the Traditional Owners of the land, the Whadjuk people of the Noongar nation and pay our respects to Elders past, present and emerging."